caltechlibrary/cold/README.md

 cold - (c)ontrolled (o)bject (l)ists and (d)atum
 ================================================

-This repository implements a service to maintain a controlled list of objects and vocabularies used at Caltech Library for people, organizations and funders.
-It is built on two projects from Caltech Library -- [Newt](https://github.com/caltechlibrary/newt) and [dataset](https://github.com/caltechlibrary/dataset) providing a data management backend via it's RESTful JSON API.
+This repository implements a service to manage a controlled objects and datum (e.g. vocabularies).
+The public facing API is in this repository.
+It is built using TypeScript and Deno to presnet the public facing implementaiton.
+The management user interface is in a separate GitHub repository, [cold_ui](https://github.com/caltechlibrary/cold_ui).
+It should be restricted to staff access and since it allows creating, replacing and deleting of objects and datum.
+The public facing API is here.
+It uses it's own datasetd YAML file restricting access to read only methods.

+If you are using Git then you can do a recursive checkout to get both the public safing API and the staff cold_ui repositories together in the same tree structure (e.g. `./cold` and `./cold/cold_ui`).

 The deployed app will come in two forms.
 It will include a read only API along with connecting JavaScript for using the cold data by application.
 A private read/write implementation will be included for managing the cold objects.
 This will have access control inforced by Shibboleth on our application web server.